hogsy/Aeon3D/OpenSource/readme.md

 Eh, I'm not really planning on doing much else at this stage?
 Some things I'm considering...

 - Clean up all the includes - system includes via system.h, etc.
-- Deprecating the editor and add support for Valve .map format instead
+- Add support for Valve .map format

 ## License